 Senior Programme Officer

-- Coordinate programme administration processes relevant to the area of work, including assessment processes, in line with university deadlines and regulations, and Faculty and external requirements
+- Coordinate programme administration processes relevant to teaching and assessment, in line with university deadlines and regulations, and School of Professional and Continuing Education (PACE) and external requirements

-- Coordinate the management of day-to-day student enquiries, to provide responses as appropriate within agreed timeframes, taking responsibility for responding directly to more complex enquiries and escalating with line manager when required
+- Supervise the provision of student support with the Programme Officers, ensuring enquiries are responded to as appropriate within agreed timeframes, taking responsibility for responding directly to more complex enquiries.

-- Ensure that quality assurance requirements and, where required, accreditation requirements are met for all provision.
+- Ensure that quality assurance and accreditation requirements are met for all provision.
 To service committees as directed by your line manager.
-Coordinate module evaluation processes in line with current university best practice

 - Develop and improve the service through eliciting and responding to service user feedback, identifying and suggesting service improvements and implementing new ways of working as directed